kindredgroup/docker-gocd-agent/README.md

-# Amazon Linux GoCD Agent Docker image
+# GoCD Agent Docker image

-This GoCD Agent is a docker image built on top of Amazon Linux.
-We run this on AWS EC2 and having the container also run Amazon Linux saves us some work of getting docker-in-docker to work.
-If the OS distribution of the host and container match, mounting the Docker binary and socket _should_ be enough.
+This GoCD Agent is a docker image built on top of Centos 7.

 ## Example usage